ALL1518-Z 12 Weeks Wednesdays 3:00-4:20 Start Date 16-Sep

 Coordinator: John Temple

-John is a retired business writer, lifelong listener, long-ago music critic and 22-year Barnstable Village resident.
-This will be his fifteenth ALL course, and like the others it will focus on a relatively narrow area within the world of classical music.
+John is a retired business writer, lifelong listener, long-ago music critic and 20-year Barnstable Village resident.
+This will be his 17th ALL course and, like the others, it will focus on a relatively narrow topic within the world of classical music.
 Prior examples have ranged from specific genres (chamber music, choral works, Mozart piano concertos) to topics that cross categories (nationalism in music, music of liberation, music of the 1930s, etc.).